jakeberv/jakeberv.github.io/_news/2024-08-01-science-advances.md

             const userInfo = userInfoElement.innerHTML;
             const tweets = doc.querySelectorAll('.content-tweet');

-            // Inject the user info into the page document.getElementById('thread-header').innerHTML = userInfo;
+            document.getElementById('thread-header').innerHTML = userInfo;

-            // Loop through each tweet and inject it into the page let contentHtml = '';
+            let contentHtml = '';
             tweets.forEach((tweet, index) => {
-                // Remove the chain link symbol and attached links const linkIcon = tweet.querySelector('.tw-permalink');
+                const linkIcon = tweet.querySelector('.tw-permalink');
                 if (linkIcon) {
                     linkIcon.remove();